 So you have a beautiful ceremony planned, and you’re sure the music you’ve chosen and the vows you’ve written will have all of your guests in tears.
 But now it’s time to think about the reception, aka the best party ever.
 Your guests have sat on a rickety folding chair or a hard church bench for a couple of hours; now let them cut loose and have fun!
 Of course you’ll have music and dancing, but there many ways to boost your reception to the next level.
-Here are five, in ascending budget order:
+Here are five cool reception ideas, in ascending budget order:

-Glow Sticks, Necklaces, and Bracelets
+Glow Sticks, Necklaces, Bracelets, and LED Foam Sticks

 - Cost: $15 per 100 pieces

 Nothing spiffs up a dance floor like dancers outfitted with glowing necklaces, bracelets, earrings, LED foam sticks, etc. You can find bulk boxes of glow stuff online, with 100 glowing strands and connectors for around $15.
 Lay them out on a table and let your guests craft their own glowing accessories, turn down the lights, and watch your dance floor turn into a rave.
 They are also great wedding sparkler accessories that will make your photos really pop!

 Why should kids at birthday parties have all the fun?
 Let the grown-ups at your reception feel like kids again as they beat the stuffing out of a wedding-themed piñata.
 For extra fun, have a kids’ piñata full of candy and toys, and an adult piñata with individually-packed cocktails and (PLASTIC!) airline bottles of booze.
 Don’t forget the blindfolds, and don’t forget to keep the other revelers at a safe distance!
 It’s easy to see how this makes our list of cool reception ideas.